ADHD Coping Strategies: Practical Ways to Manage ADHD in Daily Life

 Creating Structured Daily Routines

 Consistency helps reduce mental overload and decision fatigue.
+When the same tasks happen in the same order, your brain has fewer decisions to make.

 Helpful routine strategies include: